an0nusr/storything/README.md

 When someone loads a page, the javascript wil read the csv file, and render the stories, and provide a simple and easy way for a reader to search using tags!

+You can see a demo of the tool at https://anonusr.org/storything